-Many societies, including all industrial ones, have class systems7.
+Many societies, including all industrial ones, have class systems.
 In this system of stratification, a person is born into a social ranking but can move up or down from it much more easily than in caste systems or slave societies.
 This movement in either direction is primarily the result of a person's own effort, knowledge, and skills or lack of them.
 Although these qualities do not aid upward movement in caste or slave societies, they often do enable upward movement in class societies.
 Of the three systems of stratification discussed so far, class systems are by far the most open, meaning they have the most vertical mobility.
 We will look later at social class in the United States and discuss the extent of vertical mobility in American society.

-Sociologist Max Weber, whose work on organizations and bureaucracies was discussed in Chapter 4 "Groups and Organizations", also had much to say about class systems of stratification.
+Sociologist Max Weber, whose work on organizations and bureaucracies was discussed in Chapter 6 "Groups and Organizations", also had much to say about class systems of stratification.
 Such systems, he wrote, are based on three dimensions of stratification: class (which we will call wealth), power, and prestige.
-Wealth8 is the total value of an individual or family, including income, stocks, bonds, real estate, and other assets; power9 is the ability to influence others to do your bidding, even if they do not want to; and prestige10 refers to the status and esteem people hold in the eyes of others.
+Wealth is the total value of an individual or family, including income, stocks, bonds, real estate, and other assets; power is the ability to influence others to do your bidding, even if they do not want to; and prestige refers to the status and esteem people hold in the eyes of others.

-- A system of stratification containing unequal groups but with a relatively high degree of social mobility. - 8.
-Income, stocks, bonds, real estate, and other dimensions of one's total material possessions.
+- 7. A system of stratification containing unequal groups but with a relatively high degree of social mobility. - 8.
+Income, stocks, bonds, real estate, and other dimensions of one's total material possessions. - The ability to influence others to do one's bidding even if they don't want to.

-In discussing these three dimensions, Weber disagreed somewhat with Karl Marx, who, as you might recall from Chapter 1 "Sociology and the Sociological Perspective", said our ranking in society depends on whether we own the means of production.
+In discussing these three dimensions, Weber disagreed somewhat with Karl Marx, who said our ranking in society depends on whether we own the means of production.
 Marx thus felt that the primary dimension of stratification in class systems was economic.
 Weber readily acknowledged the importance of this economic dimension but thought power and prestige also matter.
 He further said that although wealth, power, and prestige usually go hand-in-hand, they do not always overlap.
 For example, although the head of a major corporation has a good deal of wealth, power, and prestige, we can think of many other people who are high on one dimension but not on the other two.
 A professional athlete who makes millions of dollars a year has little power in the political sense that Weber meant it.
-An organized crime leader might also be very wealthy but have little prestige outside of the criminal underworld.
+An organized crime leader might also be very wealthy but have little prestige outside the criminal underworld.
 Conversely, a scientist or professor may enjoy much prestige but not be very wealthy.